 The Greco-Roman Culture viewed the Hebrew Sheol reality as functionally the same as their view of "Hades" as it also was the place for all of the dead.
-However, Hebrews believed in a resurrection of the dead, where the Greeks and Romans did not.
-They believed in an afterlife and that if the dead lived a "good life" their afterlife would be good as well.
-However, if they lived a bad life, their afterlife would be bad.
-They saw Hades as a sort of a "shadow world" where you would interact with family and friends, but the savor of life would be gone.
+However, Pharisaic Hebrews believed in a resurrection of the dead, where the Greeks and Romans did not.
+They believed in an afterlife in a sort of "Shadow Lands" where color and vibrancy were muted.
+They believed that in this Shadow Lands if the dead had lived a "good life," then their afterlife would be good as well.
+However, if they lived a "bad life," their afterlife would be bad.
+Hades was a sort of a "shadow world" where you could interact with family and friends, but the savor and vigor of life would be gone.